 Whether for self-defense or competition, you want the best handgun to fit your needs.
-With no fluff, and no time to waste, read on for my guide on how to choose a handgun for a woman.
+With no fluff and no time to waste, read on for my guide on how to choose a handgun for a woman.

-1. Determine Your Purpose
+1. Determine The Purpose

 2. Find the Right Size